Netflix/OpenVPCal/README.md

 ## Additional Requirements

-* A generic image processing software to debayer RAW calibration plates and convert them to Linear EXRs (eg Assimilate, Davinci, Baselight, Colorfront, Mistika etc.) or camera manufacturers reference software for RED (REDCINEX), ARRI (ART), SONY (RAW VIEWER) that can be used directly from within OpenVPCal, see below for more information.
+* A generic image processing software to debayer RAW calibration plates and convert them to Linear EXRs (eg Assimilate, Davinci, Baselight, colourfront, Mistika etc.) or camera manufacturers reference software for RED (REDCINEX), ARRI (ART), SONY (RAW VIEWER) that can be used directly from within OpenVPCal, see below for more information.

 ## Hardware Requirements